jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I would love to write stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society, and fighting to bring people out of the Matrix and into the Internet Age.

-Imagine these guys as a weaponized Linus Tech Tips.
+Imagine these guys as Linus Tech Tips on steroids.
 In fact, today's "geeks" are really majicians in waiting.
 Like revolutionaries of old, these are the people who know how powerful modern computers are.
 Darth Blockbuster's excuses mean nothing to them.
-Soon, they'll live to bring Main Street to the era of mass-collaboration.
-They'll attach roofers with drones, cleaners with IR cameras, craftsman with 3D printers—so the middle-class once again likes their jobs, feed their families, and give their kids an optimistic future.
+Soon, they'll bring Main Street into the era of mass-collaboration; roofers will learn to use drones, cleaners IR cameras, craftsman with 3D printers.
+Because of yesterday's geeks, the middle-class will like their jobs, raise their families, and give their kids a brighter future.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/whimsicalleadingfirebelliedtoad">via Gfycat</a></p>